Call of Duty MW2 Multiplayer is finally here, but there’s a lot that’s wrong with the game right now.

 Heavily Supports Camping

-Both of the above complaints tie into MW2’s biggest issue, that it supports camping far too heavily.
+One of MW2’s biggest issues is that it supports camping far too heavily.
 Infinity Ward claims that it aims to support all playstyles, but the game as it stands definitely rewards players for standing still.

 On top of the issues above, Ghost being locked behind a mid-game perk means that there’s no protection for flankers, even if they crouch-walk to avoid footsteps.

-Sprint to fire time is also very slow, even in the MW2 Beta’s best loadouts, meaning it’s hard to react when rushing into an objective.
-With a fast TTK, mounting mechanic, and the loud footstep audio, you’re almost guaranteed to die to an enemy that knows exactly where you’re coming from.
+Sprint to fire time is also very slow, even in MW2 best loadouts, meaning it’s hard to react when rushing into an objective.
+Almost every attachment also seems to hurt Aim Down Sight Speed, which is leading some players to suggest that loadouts aren’t worth their time.

 Modern Warfare 2 appears to bring back MW2019’s spawn system, whereby players will often spawn near a teammate instead of in a designated location.
 Because of this, you’re sometimes able to spawn right into danger instead of in a safe area.